 - Policy Platforms

 Celebrate the West is a regional art competition hosted by the Western Governors' Association that challenges high school students to create works inspired by their state.
-The 2021 State Finalists and Overall Winners have been announced.
+See their artwork here.

 The Western Governors’ Foundation is excited to announce the winners of the seventh annual Celebrate the West regional art competition, sponsored by Americans for the Arts.